wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 !!! note

-    Please note this will override the `ValidateUsername` authenticator config that can be configured through the `deployment.toml` file.
+    Note that these configurations will override the `ValidateUsername` authenticator config in the `deployment.toml` file.

 ---